EliAndrewC/l7r/setting/l7r.md

 ### Isawa Kazuki

-Kazuki is the chancellor of the Isawa lineage, something which would make him one of the most powerful men in any other clan, but the Isawa - and indeed the Phoenix clan itself - is truly ruled by the Council of Elemental Masters rather than by a daimyo, and despite being technically a vassal family of the Phoenix, the Isawa pay no taxes to the Shiba, for the Great Ancestor Shiba himself bent the knee to Isawa, the greatest man of his generation.
+Kazuki is the chancellor of the Isawa lineage, something which would make him one of the most powerful men in any other clan, but the Isawa - and indeed the Phoenix Clan itself - is truly ruled by the Council of Elemental Masters rather than by a daimyo, and despite being technically a vassal family of the Phoenix, the Isawa pay no taxes to the Shiba, for the Great Ancestor Shiba himself bent the knee to Isawa, the greatest man of his generation.

 Still, being chancellor of the ruling lineage remains a position of great power and influence, and Kazuki spent the entire Lion / Crane war urging other members of his clan to engage more actively.
 The Phoenix, after all, had declared war on the Lion, and Kazuki believed his Clan to be losing face and looking weak for declaring a war that they refused to fight.
 Kazuki spent years growing angrier and more frustrated with his own Clan, convincing some but refusing to sway anyone who held the power to do anything, and he was far too loyal a servant to his Clan daimyo and the Elemental Masters to ever act without permission.